troyfigiel/monorepo/README.md

 - Change my cursor theme
 - betterscreenlock automatically locks after 10 mins, even when a video is playing
 - Can I use the impermanence module together with Syncthing somehow?
-- copying Nix store / Look into Peerix / Cachix
-- Can I add my bluetooth connection to NetworkManager?

 To be added to polybar / dunst:
 - Volume